 - In support of established student success plans and objectives, implement strategies and practices related to, but not limited to, supporting the first-year and transfer student experience.

-- Fully utilize and advocate for the functionality of the SSC platform to support student success.
-Use SSC analytics and other means to forecast and prioritize student support needs.
+- Fully utilize and advocate for the functionality of the Navigate platform to support student success.
+Use Navigate analytics and other means to forecast and prioritize student support needs.

-- Manage triage and case-management for SSC alerts and progress reports.
+- Manage triage and case-management for Navigate alerts and progress reports.

-- Support the work of the Council of Success and governance committees related to student success.
+- Support the work of the Council of Success, governance committees related to student success, and the Student Success Strategic Oversight Committee.

-- Adopt best practices and collaborate with staff and faculty to build effective learning-support programs, including marketing those programs and adopting best practices to recruit students to them.
+- Adopt best practices and collaborate with staff and faculty to build effective learning-support programs, including developing and implementing effective outreach and marketing plans for those programs and adopting best practices to recruit students to them.

 - Engage with faculty members to identify learning support needs at the course and program level and to strategize ways of addressing those needs.